-What children do at home informs us what the children would like to do at nursery and in the children's centre Please share your children's interests and fascinations so we can plan to incorporate this into their nursery experience.
+Please share your children's interests and fascinations at home so we can plan to incorporate this into their nursery experience and enhance their development.

 In the nursery each child has a portfolio which you are welcome to add to as a record of their early years experiences.
-We are also introducing Tapestry an online digital programme that enables us to share your children's learning at nursery with you via an app.
+We also use Tapestry, an online learning journal that enables us to share your children's learning at nursery with you via an app.
 We welcome your replies via this app to understand more about how your child learns at home.

 Sharing books, having fun and making mistakes are 3 key ways for parents and children to learn together.
-Talk to staff in the nursery and children centre for some great ideas of things to do.
+Talk to staff in the nursery for some great ideas of things to do.